 Get out the note book you've been recording your expenses in, calculator, a new notebook, and a box of envelopes, and a good pen.
 You may need to break out the heavy artillery and have some chocolate on hand for this task.
 Budgeting is hard work.

 Total up your monthly income.
 Leave out things like garage sales or anything else that you can't count on each and every single month.
 If your monthly income changes from month to month, take your yearly income and divide by 12 to come up with an average.
 This can be adjusted after time if it's not working out.

 Take your fixed expenses each month and write them on a separate page, titled "fixed expenses."
 These expenses would be your mortgage, car payments, utilities, insurance, credit card expenses (if you only pay the minimum), or other monthly bills where the amount stays the same or relatively the same.

 Now we will take monthly expenses that vary, such as gas for your car, upkeep on the car, clothing, gifts, groceries, expenses that you have each month where the amounts may not always be the same.

-Now on another page list expenses that occur during the year, but at larger intervals such as tune up's, tuition, car insurance, and other similar expenses.
+On another page list expenses that occur during the year, but at larger intervals such as car maintenance, tuition, car insurance, and other similar expenses.